Graphon estimation beyond binary edges: inference for decorated graphs with applications to multiplex and weighted networks: Background: Decorated Graphs and Graphons

+\begin{remark} One can equivalently model edge existence and decoration separately, or simply let the decoration $0_{\K}$ encode the absence of an edge.
+We adopt the latter convention throughout: decorations and edges are used interchangeably. \end{remark}

-As for the simple graph case, we can get a functional representation of a $\K$-decorated graph; from \citet{kunszenti-kovacs_multigraph_2022, kallenberg_probabilistic_2005}, we get that if $\K$ is a compact Hausdorff space and $\adj \in \K^{n \times n}$ is jointly exchangeable, there exists a $\K$-graphon $W$ such that
+As for the simple graph case, we can get a functional representation of a $\K$-decorated graph; from Kunszenti-Kov\'acs, \citep{kunszenti-kovacs_multigraph_2022} and Kallenberg \citep{kallenberg_probabilistic_2005}, we get that if $\K$ is a compact Hausdorff space and $\adj \in \K^{n \times n}$ is jointly exchangeable, there exists a $\K$-graphon $W$ such that

 where $\adj_{ij} \sim W(x,y)$ indicates that $\adj_{ij}$ follows the probability distribution characterized by $W(x,y)$.
-The representation in \cref{eq:aldous-hoover-like} resembles the Aldous-Hoover theorem in the case of simple graphs \citep{aldous_representations_1981,hoover_relations_1979}.
-Indeed, if $\K = \{0,1\}$, $\adj$ is equivalent to the usual adjacency matrix, and $W(\xi_i,\xi_j)$ corresponds to a Bernoulli distribution.
+When observing a realization from a decorated graphon, each edge will then be decorated with exactly one element of $\K$.
+The representation in eq.~\eqref{eq:aldous-hoover-like} resembles the Aldous-Hoover theorem in the case of simple graphs \citep{aldous_representations_1981,hoover_relations_1979}.
+Indeed, if $\K = \{0,1\}$, $\adj$ is the simple adjacency matrix, and $W(\xi_i,\xi_j)$ is a Bernoulli distribution.

-\subsection{Finitely decorated graphs}
+\subsection{Finitely Decorated Graphs}